 At the same time, they could argue that they were only following what their clients wanted even though they know that it might not be an ideal approach to achieve results.

 There are always circumstances in that conflicts can arise, and contractors might just go ahead and agree to the client's wishes but not necessarily agree with them.
 Sometimes, contractors even do go against what they agreed to when dealing with a specific problem.
-They just make sure that they don't get caught and they don't cause any problems.
+They just make sure that they don't get caught and don't cause any problems.

 When it comes to distinguishing passive-aggressive communicators, it can become a bit confusing as they paddle around the borders of passiveness while at the same time displaying aggressive tendencies once and a while.
 However, there are some small signs that can help you figure out passive-aggressive communicators in a workplace.